Jangama dhyana: Technique

 Do not open eyes until the duration of meditation is over.

 Today, initiation into this technique is given by Shri Shivarudra Balayogi Maharaj.
 He identifies the greatest secret of meditation as not analyzing any thoughts or visions that may appear:

 This meditation is a purification process, but this purification doesn't occur quietly.
 During the purification, visions and thoughts come.
 It is just like when you are washing clothes; you see the dirt coming out into the water.
 In the same way, when the mind is going through the purification, then thoughts and visions occur.
 But they occur only for a moment, and then they disappear.
 That is why we need to be so careful in this regard, because if you are watching, then the mind can very easily get involved in the thought, and if it gets involved it can further acquire new imprints.
 This re-acquiring is so subtle.
 This is why it is so important not to analyze thoughts during meditation, and this is also why the total cleansing of the mind takes time.

 Visions and experiences are not important in meditation.
 The only symptom of progress is greater peace.
 After being totally cleansed through meditation, the mind becomes pure consciousness capable of realizing through deeper meditation (Samadhi) its existence beyond imagination as the eternal Self.
-This state is known as Self Realization or Enlightenment.
+This state is known as Self Realization.